Avaiga/taipy-getting-started/steps/explain_md/step_9_dynamic_scenario_creation.md

 """
 ```

 The main code managing scenarios is here.
-As you can see, the architrecture doesn't really change from the previous code.
-Two functions have been changed with some addition: `create_scenario` and `submit_scenario`.
+As you can see, the architecture doesn't change from the previous code.
+Two functions have been altered with some addition: `create_scenario` and `submit_scenario`.

 ```python
 def create_name_for_scenario(state)->str: